sylvainschmitt/rcontroll/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs locally.

- * checking compilation flags used ...
-NOTE Compilation used the following non-portable flag(s):
-  ‘-Wdeprecated-declarations’

-`-Wdeprecated-declarations` flags was added to pass check with macOS on GitHub Actions because the source code is using the deprecated `sprintf` function.